negillett/chexus/docs/index.rst

     pip install chexus

-In your Python code, construct a ``chexus.Client`` and call the desired methods to perform actions on AWS S3 or DynamoDB.
+In your Python code, construct a ``chexus.Client`` and call the desired methods to perform actions on an AWS S3 bucket or a DynamoDB table.

 .. code-block:: python

-    from chexus import Client, PushItem
+    from chexus import Client, BucketItem, TableItem

     # Make a client pointing at an AWS account using IAM credentials.
     client = Client(